OCIPOC/katacoda-scenarios-20/apache-spark/apache-spark-assessment/steps/step2.md

 **1.** Create a list of even numbers from 2 to 10 and create an RDD from that list.

-**2.** Write a map function which takes the previous RDD gives the square value for each value in the list
+**2.** Write a map function which takes the previous RDD and gives the square value for each element in the list.
+Print out the elements of the RDD using `foreach`

 **3.** Access the Spark UI and check each tab (add screenshots)